Bad UX Costs Millions for Amazon, Apple, and Google

 The exact cost of this UX mistake for Amazon isn’t yet final.
 The judge has ordered the FTC and Amazon to determine the exact amount of refunds that are owed for practices that have been found to be unlawful.

-While a court ordering Amazon to refund millions might typically be cause for alarm on Wall Street, the financial markets have been upbeat on Amazon this week.
-Shares of Amazon (NASDAQ:AMZN) surged more than 10 percent in the days following this court order, as the company reported profitable quarter – the fourth quarter in a row in which they have been profitable.
-In the first quarter of 2016 Amazon indicated they earned $513 million in profits and had total revenue of $29.1 billion.
-These numbers are up by 28 percent year over year and exceeded analyst’s expectations.
+While a court ordering Amazon to refund millions might typically be cause for alarm on Wall Street, the financial markets have been upbeat on Amazon.
+Shares of Amazon (NASDAQ:AMZN) continue to go upward despite this court order, as the company continues to report record revenue and earnings that grow year over year and exceeded analyst’s expectations.

 The in-app purchasing issue appears to be of little concern, as Amazon is generating revenue from it’s traditional sales of products along with cloud computing.
 The cloud computing will expand to $10 billion in sales this year alone according to CEO Jeff Bezos.